-She was integral in developing and launching the Badger Fund, the department’s first-ever comprehensive annual fund program which now generates over $10 million annually for student-athlete scholarships.
-Additionally, Pientka was integral in initially developing and marketing Wisconsin’s 108 luxury suites and 1,000 club seats, which have maintained sold out status since their inception and generate $8 million annually.
-During her tenure, Wisconsin has secured over $110 million in private gifts for the construction or renovation of athletics facilities such as the Camp Randall Stadium, La Bahn Arena, Student-Athlete Performance Center, Heritage Hall, Golf Training Center, Goodman Softball Training Center and Porter Boathouse.
+She led the effort to develop and launch the Badger Fund, the department’s first-ever comprehensive annual fund program which now generates over $11 million annually for student-athlete scholarships.
+Additionally, Pientka was integral in initially developing and marketing Wisconsin’s 108 luxury suites and 1,000 club seats, which have maintained sold out status since their inception and generate $9 million annually.
+Pientka successfully lead the capital campaigns which secured over $110 million in private gifts for the construction or renovation of athletics facilities such as the Camp Randall Stadium, LaBahn Arena, Student-Athlete Performance Center, Heritage Hall, Golf Training Center, Goodman Softball Training Center and Porter Boathouse.

-She is Immediate Past President of the National Association of Athletic Development Directors and previously served on the Board of Directors for the National W Club and Madison, WI Chapter of the Executive Women's Golf Association.
+Pientka currently serves as a member of the NCAA Division I Tennis Committee, and is Past President of the National Association of Athletic Development Directors (NAADD).
+She previously served on the Board of Directors for the National W Club, the UW’s letterwinners organization.

 Pientka began her career in athletics administration as an undergraduate at Wisconsin, serving as a student assistant in the athletic communications office.
 She then served a two-year stint as a communications intern at the Big Ten Conference.

 A graduate of UW with a bachelor’s degree in journalism, Pientka returned to Madison in 1997 to serve as an athletics development director and was then promoted to assistant athletic director for development in 2002.